theimowski/master-thesis/docs/section-research.md

 Companies that make money on selling information across the web have certain limitations with regards to who and when can browse specific part of their site.
 Web applications that use concept of accounts to tie data with users, must know the identity of a person that is performing certain actions.
 There are also web sites that tend to make profit on persisting in database and selling details about a significant amount of users and their emails.
-Such needs as in above examples led to forming the concepts of Authentication and Authorization.
+Such needs as in above examples led to forming the concepts of authentication and authorization.
+Both of them can be built on top of the state management mechanism by using cookies.
+Since authentication, authorization and session are rather orthogonal with regards to session, the first two are described here in a separate section.

 #### Authentication